KaySackey/Nemo/README.rst

 Closing Tags
 -----------------------------------
-There are three ways a Nemo tag will be closed prematurely (e.g. before the end of parsing the document).
+There are three ways a Nemo tag will be closed prematurely (e.g. before the end of parsing the document): automatic, implied, and explicit.

 Automatic
 ~~~~~~~~~~~~~~~~~~~~~
-Also, all tags without content are automatically closed.
+All tags without content are automatically closed.

 Example::